World’s largest virtual agentic engineering & quality conference

 Pick one tool from this list and run a 2-week pilot with your actual test cases.
 Import 50-100 existing test cases, connect your Jira instance, run one full test cycle, and evaluate: Did the team actually use it?
 Could you generate a release readiness report in under 5 minutes?
 Did defect turnaround time improve?

-If you want a tool that handles test case management, cloud execution on 10,000+ real devices, and CI/CD integration without stitching together multiple products, start with TestMu AI’s unified Test Manager.
+If you want a tool that handles test case management, cloud execution on 10,000+ real devices, and CI/CD integration without stitching together multiple products, start with Test Manager by TestMu AI.
 The setup guide walks you through importing test cases and running your first test plan in under 10 minutes.
+Already standardized on a dedicated ALM like SpiraTeam?
+You can sync it with your cross-browser runs through the SpiraTeam integration.

 Author